 ~ John Stewart in Evolution’s Arrow

-This may sound incredibly abstract, but it has huge implications for your life.
+While at first, the Epic of Evolution may sound abstract and thus irrelevant, astonishingly, it has huge implications for your life.

-The biggest implication is that once you know that the universe has a direction, you can begin to use this information to guide your future.
+Once you know that the universe has a direction, you can use this information to create an extraordinary future.